dawnmil/JavaScript-DigitalClock-Lab/README.md

 1. DEPLOY: Right click on the index.html file and select 'Open in Browser' to see your clock running.

 2. DEBUG: It is very common that we have missed a step, have a spelling error, have issue with syntax, or have errors in our overall implementation.
-If your clock is not appearing as expected, this is a great opportunity to learn how to DEBUG YOUR CODE.
+If your clock is not appearing as expected, this is a great opportunity to learn how to *debug your code*.
 Follow these steps to debug:

 	a.
 In your Chrome browser, right click anywhere in the window and select 'Inspect'.